thred/wolfgangsee-pegel/doc/tutorial.md

 ## Initialize Git

+_A cool open source project uses Git as version control system._

 Execute `git init` in the root directory of you project.

 Add the `node_modules/` directory to the `.gitignore` file by executing `echo node_modules/ >> .gitignore`.

 Add all files using `git add --all` and commit them with `git commit -m "Initial commit"`.

+_You have a Git repository now.
+Since this is an open source project you can host it publicly.
+Let's use [GitHub](https://github.com/) for this.
+This step is optional._

 Create a new project on [Github's new project page](https://github.com/new) (no license, no readme) and copy the URL in the Quick setup section.